MolChemML/ExpDesign/README.md

 * [openpyxl](https://pypi.org/project/openpyxl/) >= 3.1.2

 Other notes:
-* For the information of each case study, please see the relevant folder noted at [Case studies](#casestudies)
+* For the information on each case study, please see the relevant folder noted at [Case studies](#casestudies)
 * We used the [_Olympus_](https://github.com/aspuru-guzik-group/olympus) package to run comparison studies.
 Please see the [forked version](https://github.com/mjzhu-p/olympus/tree/pwas_comp) for the relevant updates required to run the case studies.
     * 🔴IMPORTANT: _Olympus_ require tensorflow==1.15, therefore, **python version < 3.8 is required**
     * The `yml` file used by the authors to run the comparison studies is included: [`olympus_pwas_comp.yml`](https://github.com/MolChemML/ExpDesign/blob/main/utils/olympus_pwas_comp.yml)